logzio/host-metrics-collector/README.md

-# host-metrics-collector
+# Logz.io Host Metrics Collector

-host-metrics-collector is a Docker container that uses Metricbeat to collect system metrics from the host it is running on and forward those metrics to your Logz.io account.
+Logz.io Host Metrics Collector is a Docker container that uses Metricbeat to collect system metrics from the host it is running on and forward those metrics to your Logz.io account.

-To use this container, you'll set environment variables in your docker run command. host-metrics-collector uses those environment variables to generate a valid Metricbeat configuration for the container.
+To use this container, you'll set environment variables in your docker run command.
+Host Metrics Collector uses those environment variables to generate a valid Metricbeat configuration for the container.

-By default, host-metrics-collector ships these metrics: \
+By default, Host Metrics Collector ships these metrics: \
 `cpu`, `diskio`, `filesystem`, `fsstat`, `load`, `memory`, `network`, `process_summary`, `process`, `process`, `raid`, `socket_summary`, `socket`, `uptime`

-## host-metrics-collector setup
+## Setup

 ### 1. Pull the Docker image